 Is there a bathroom facility on the plane?

 Yes, there is always some sort of bathroom on the plane.
-The size of the bathroom or number of bathrooms will depend on the plane.
+The size of the bathroom or the number of bathrooms will depend on the plane.
 From what I can recall there has always been just one bathroom on the planes we have flown on.
-The bathroom is pretty basic, but good enough.
+The bathroom is pretty basic but good enough.